trustoverip/spec-up-t-website/docs/general/command-line-menu.md

 **Creates an “xref” (external reference).**

 `xrefs` are references to external glossaries (specifications).
 Each `xref` is checked against a local data collection to see if a reference exists, maintaining an external term's original version.

+This separate command is not just used when generating a specification (option [1]) because, without a GitHub token, you are only allowed a limited number of calls to the GitHub API.
+So, you may choose not to create the xrefs until the end of your work session.

 #### Direct command